Latest snapshot of the coronavirus impact - Shepparton News

 * Gathering limits relaxed to 10 for outdoor activities including fishing, hiking and golf.

-* A maximum of 10 guests allowed at weddings, 20 at indoor funerals and 30 for outdoor services.
+* From June 1, the maximum of guests allowed at weddings will rise from 10 to 20, with up to 50 at outdoor funerals.
+A limit of 20 people will be allowed at indoor and outdoor gatherings, swimming pools, beauty and personal care services, libraries, youth centres and other community facilities.

-* But from June 1, 20 people allowed inside restaurants, cafes and pubs, increasing to 50 diners from June 22 and 100 in the second half of July.
+* Also from June 1, 20 people allowed inside restaurants, cafes and pubs, increasing to 50 from June 22 and 100 in the second half of July.

-* Also from June 1, 20 people allowed indoor and outdoor gatherings, weddings, swimming pools, beauty and personal care services, libraries, youth centres and other community facilities.
-Up to 50 guests allowed at funerals.

 * Overnight stays in hotels permitted from June.

-* Children in Prep to Year 2 and Years 11 and 12 return to classrooms on May 26 with the remaining cohort back from June 9.
+* Children in Prep to Year 2 and Years 11 and 12 return to classrooms on May 26 with the rest back from June 9.

-* Year 11 and 12 students will sit exams from November 9 to December 2 and get their results by year-end.
+* Year 11 and 12 students will sit exams from November 9 to December 2.

 --